conmaol/gadelica/grammar/nouns.md

 #### Nominative nouns as object of a verb

-Nominative nouns can also be *objects* of a verb.
+Nominative nouns can also be grammatical *objects* of a verb.

-Here is an example with a nominative *proper* noun as object of the active verb *leig* ‘allow’:
+Here is an example with the nominative proper noun *Fionn* as object of the active verb *leig* ‘allow’:

 > Phòs a mhàthair rìgh àraidh an déidh sin, ach cha do **leig** i **Fionn** beag às a h-aire.

-And here are some examples where a nominative common noun functions as the object of an active verb:
+Some corresponding examples with common nouns are as follows:

 > **Phòs** a mhàthair **rìgh** àraidh an déidh sin.
 >